ben-cheng565/COMPSCI732-Group25/README.md

 ### Team Members Assignments
 #### Jonathan Sulinom
+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for ddddddddd

+### Team Meeting Schedule

 | Syntax      | Description |
 | ----------- | ----------- |
 | Header      | Title       |
 | Paragraph   | Text        |

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for ddddddddd

 ```markdown
 Syntax highlighted code block